 Final day to receive a "W" on transcript for Fall 2016 semester withdrawals.
 Withdrawals from the Institute after this date will receive an "F" (or 0 quality points) on transcript.
+Final day to drop a course.

 Last day to submit Request for Change of Major for Spring 2017 semester.
 Last day to submit Application for Readmission for Spring 2017 semester.